How to Deploy .NET Applications on Linux for Production — Complete Security-First DevOps Guide (2026)

 sudo apt install certbot python3-certbot-nginx -y

-# Run Certbot to acquire and install the SSL certificate
+# Issue and automatically install the SSL certificate for your domain

 sudo certbot --nginx -d demoapi.devopsfix.com